flokiorg/go-flokicoin/docs/controlling.md

 rpclimitpass=Limitedp4ssw0rd
 ```

-For a list of available options, run: `$ flokicoin-cli --help`
+For a list of available options, run: `$ flokicoind-cli --help`